skyssolutions/lynxchan/Readme.md

 See other branches named like `1.1.x` for stable versions.
 They will receive only critical bug fixes and as long as they live, they will be maintained.

 # Required software
-* [Io.js](http://iojs.org), I suggest installing from source code.
+* [Node.js](http://nodejs.org), I suggest installing from source code.
 Just remember to checkout a tag before building.
-I recommend using version 2.5.0 for production.
-I had random crashes with both 3.2.0 and 3.3.0. *WARNING*: they have just merged back into node.
-Installing from source at 4.0.0 onwards will NOT install iojs on your system, only node.
-Creating a soft link from node to iojs seemed to work fine.
-I will change everything to node.js once I feel 4.x is stable enough.
 * [MongoDB](https://www.mongodb.org/)
 * [ImageMagick](http://www.imagemagick.org/script/index.php)
 * [ffmpeg](https://www.ffmpeg.org/) if mediaThumb setting is enabled.
 Requires zlib-devel on centOS.